 OpenJDK vs. Oracle

 Fast forward to 2019 and OpenJDK is now upstream from every major Java release including the Oracle JDK.
 All new Java development begins with contributions to OpenJDK, and those enhancements make their way down to Oracle JDK, Adopt OpenJDK, Azul, IBM OpenJ9, and more.
 It still maintains its GPLv2 licensing, with a GPL linking exception that allows it to be “linked” to other projects without the copyleft requirements of the GPL applying to that program.
 In other words, OpenJDK is open, safe, and freely redistributable, so there’s nothing stopping you from using it!

 Last year, Oracle announced that effective January 2019, public updates for Oracle Java SE 8 will no longer be available for business, commercial, or production use without a commercial license.
 The announcement outlined a new support model for its commercial Java runtime product and introduces new fees and higher expenses related to support and licensing costs.

-It’s critical for AD&D leaders to make an informed choice that considers the organization-wide impacts on cost, time, resources, and support for maintaining Java applications.
+It’s critical for AD&D leaders to make an informed choice when considering OpenJDK vs Oracle JDK.
+This choice needs to consider the organization-wide impacts on cost, time, resources, and support for maintaining Java applications.
 In this report, Forrester outlines four alternatives for organizations to consider:

 Continue to use Oracle Java SE